pivpn/docs/docs/openvpn.md

  **OBS:** Replace `192.168.23.0` and `255.255.255.0` with the correct values for your network

- Restart the openvpn service: `sudo systemctl restart openvpn`.
+ Restart the openvpn service: `sudo systemctl restart openvpn`

 ## Migrating PiVPN & OpenVPN